cmusser/boss/README.md

 signal received by a process.
 Another enhancement might be reloading by simply editing the configuration file, which `boss` could watch via `inotify` or a similar mechanism.
 No need to send a signal to re-read the config.

-Right now, the process starting logic is repeated in three different places because factoring it out into a function involves type-system challenges best addresses by an unstable feature that allows type aliases for `impl Trait`.
-This is described by [Rust RFC 2515](https://github.com/rust-lang/rfcs/blob/master/text/2515-type_alias_impl_trait.md).
-To keep things compilable on stable, repetition is used, but a branch that uses this feature will be maintained for experimentation.